 - Life Insurance – If you have built up a good nest egg, review your life insurance.
 You may be over insured.

-- Documents I – If you do not have a will, trust and healthcare proxy, strongly consider having appropriate documents drafted.
+- Documents I – Don’t have a will, trust, and healthcare proxy?
+You should strongly consider having appropriate documents drafted.